We are open for face-to-face appointments and we see patients following the Government guidelines.

 We will have one toilet available for patient use which will be cleaned and disinfected after each use.

 BCOM Clinic is a charity and we keep our prices as low as possible.
 PPE is expensive and we have therefore decided to add £1.50 to the cost of each standard/concessionary appointment.
 Payments will be taken by credit/debit card over the phone.
 For our price list click here.

 IMPORTANT: We will ask all patients not to attend if they are self-isolating and to agree to this in writing.
 We will send you details of who is currently being advised to self-isolate due to possible Covid-19 exposure.
-If you should be self-isolating, we will ask you to wait until the self-isolation period is over; we can offer you a video appointment in the meantime.
+If you should be self-isolating, we will ask you to wait until the self-isolation period is over.
 If you do need someone to attend with you, they will also need to agree, in writing, to not attend if they are self-isolating.